ScorpioBroker/ScorpioBroker/docs/tutorial/getting-started.md

 [![FIWARE Core Context Management](https://nexus.lab.fiware.org/repository/raw/public/badges/chapters/core.svg)](https://github.com/FIWARE/catalogue/blob/master/core/README.md)
 [![NGSI v2](https://img.shields.io/badge/NGSI-v2-5dc0cf.svg)](link)

 **Description:** This is an Introductory Tutorial to the FIWARE Platform.
-We will start with the data from a differnent houses of a smart city and create a very simple _“Powered by FIWARE”_ application by passing in the temperature of various rooms of that house. of each store as context data to the FIWARE context broker.
+We will start with the data from a different houses of a smart city and create a very simple _“Powered by FIWARE”_ application by passing in the temperature of various rooms of that house as context data to the FIWARE context broker.

 The tutorial uses [cUrl](https://ec.haxx.se/) commands throughout, but is also available as [Postman documentation](link)